mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 * Two independent sessions are produced
 * Result element always gets end-of-window time, ten minutes more than the oldest observed activity for the given session

-## Late activity
+## Late activity without allowed lateness

 We have slowly moved into the more interesting scenarios.
-What happens if the late activity will be observed in the stream?
+What happens if the late activity will be observed in the stream and the allowed lateness [is not explicitly defined](https://github.com/apache/beam/blob/v2.37.0/sdks/java/core/src/main/java/org/apache/beam/sdk/values/WindowingStrategy.java#L65)?

 ```scala
 "Late activity" should "be silently discarded" in runWithContext { sc =>